halfer/spiderling-utils/README.md

 		}
 	}

-Now, you'll need to create a simple routing file.
-The purpose of this is to connect the PHP web server to your app, making small interventions to:
+If you wish, you can create a simple routing PHP script.
+The purpose of this is to connect the web server to your app, making small interventions to:

 * Set your app's environment to a test mode if you wish;
+* Answer a special URL to detect if the system is up
 * Detect static file requests so they can be passed straight to the web server;
-* Answer a special URL to detect if the system is up

 The tests for Spiderling Utils have their own routing file, [see here](https://github.com/halfer/spiderling-utils/blob/master/test/browser/scripts/router.php).